linb/react-hook-module/README.md

 #### `useModule.broadcast`
  ----
 > **broadcast ( channelName, message)**
-> &emsp;&emsp;*Broadcasts message to all useModule elements via a specified channel*
+> &emsp;&emsp;*Broadcasts message to all useModule elements via a specified channel, which can be received in all useModule components' onChannelMessage event*
 >  **[return]**
 > &emsp;&emsp;*Object, The return value of the target event*
 > **[parameters]**